Chapter 3: The Morning Class

 “Oh!
 Seren, I know!”
 Syferr walked right up to her and showed her his body.
 It was soaking wet.
 “You can use my sweat!

 “Uhm, yeah I could do that.
-Alright, good thinking Syferr!
+Alright, good thinking, Syferr!
 And your sweat also has salt in it too which means it will be easier to pull the water from the clay!”
 Seren said with excitement.
 “Such a brilliant idea!”

 “Well go on, don’t let me stop you.
 Ughh.”
-Zero shook all over obviously not able to handle the thought.
+Zero shook all over again.

 “Ooooohhh!”
-Syferr joined in.
+Syferr joined in with goggled eyes.

 “Well, why not let Syferr answer that?" she smiled and winked at Zero.

 “Oh?
 Ohhh I see.
 So that’s what the crack was about.
 Haha, alright then!
-Go for it Syferr, do what you do best.
+Go for it, Syferr, do what you do best.
 And this time, it’s okay.”
 Zero said with his arms crossing his chest and a smug grin on his face.

 “Well either way, let’s see if I can break it now!”
 Syferr shouted.
-Fire immediately engulfed his right fist as he pulled it back.
+Fire engulfed his right fist as he pulled it back.

-Syferr hit the door with his fist shattering all of the clay seal into thousands of little pebbles.
-It was as if the seal turned into dust.
-However, the force he used behind his punch was so hard he fell face forward into the ground in front of the entrance.
-He looked up to see a blond haired man wearing an Earth Elemental Coat standing directly in front of him.
-“Hehehe, guys we made it through!
+“Oww!
+Ow!
+Ow!”
+Syferr yelled in pain, pulling his face from the dirt on the ground.
+He then looked up to see a blond haired man, wearing an Earth Elemental Coat, standing directly in front of him.
+“Heheheh, guys we made it through!
 Oh hey, Han!”
 Syferr laughed as he looked up towards the man.
 Han’s feet were now right in front of Syferr’s face on the ground.
 Zero and Seren had walked out of the entrance way.

 "Well done, Syferr, Seren and Zero.
 You're skills are in top shape as expected.
 Though, sloppy as ever huh, Syferr?”
-Han looked down to Syferr at his feet with a slight grin.
+Han looked down to Syferr at his feet with a grin.
 “I think that's enough then.”